 This message and any enclosures are intended only for the addressee.
-Please notify the sender by email if you are not the intended recipient, you may not use, copy, disclose, or distribute this message or its contents or enclosures to any other person and any such actions may be unlawful.
+Please notify the sender by email if you are not the intended recipient.
+If you are not the intended recipient, you may not use, copy, disclose, or distribute this message or its contents or enclosures to any other person and any such actions may be unlawful.
 Ball reserves the right to monitor and review all messages and enclosures sent to or from this email address.